 Google Docs, Sheets, Forms, Slides, and Keep

 The look, feel, and interface are very similar to Microsoft applications, so if you're used to Microsoft Word, you and your staff won't have much trouble making the transition.
 However, you will have to cut back on the range of services you offer.
-If your style is dominated by graphically sophisticated presentations and relies on a variety of formatting options, the G Suite can definitely not keep up with the competitor product, Office 365.
-Consider whether or not you can do without it and whether the other tools in the G Suite outweigh this disadvantage.
+If your style is dominated by graphically sophisticated presentations and relies on a variety of formatting options, the Google Workspace can definitely not keep up with the competitor product, Microsoft 365.
+Consider whether or not you can do without it and whether the other tools in the Google Workspace outweigh this disadvantage.
 Since the Google Suite is compatible with Office applications, you can use them as well.
 Below are the tools on offer:

 - Google Docs: This word processing program is very similar to Microsoft Word.
 It has all the basic tools for text formatting and page layout.
 However, the design options are much more limited.
 You can use add-ons to insert some fonts and other elements.
 You can easily import many third-party formats from Microsoft and Adobe and, for example, save them in such formats.

-- Sheets: Make calculations, evaluate data, and visualize it as a diagram – this is all possible with the Sheets app from G Suite.
+- Sheets: Make calculations, evaluate data, and visualize it as a diagram – this is all possible with the Sheets app from Google Workspace.
 Excel tables can usually be imported without any problems.
 Only the commands for entering formulas differ occasionally.
 The Google copy of Excel contains all common cell formulas.
 However, Excel is still the first choice for more complicated tables.